 When you love someone so much and can see they have a problem but they don’t see they have a problem — how can you get them help?
 This is a question we often hear from family members and we understand the struggle and fear they are experiencing.
 We have found that an interventionist can at times be the perfect option.
 When an outside trained professional can compassionately and firmly guide a family through the process of getting the right help for the one, they love, it is a relief and oftentimes lifesaving.

 Most of us have seen interventions done on TV and there is a fear that the person being intervened on will walk away, never speak to the family again, or even cause more harm to themselves.
 A well-planned and executed intervention most often gleans amazing results, both for the family and the alcohol or drug-dependent person.
 Positive outcomes are the goal for all interventions.
-Sometimes they enter addiction treatment programs immediately, other times there is a plan for success that is developed without treatment.
+Sometimes they enter addiction treatment programs immediately, other times there is a plan for success that is developed without a treatment program.

 If you know someone who is in need of addiction intervention in Riverside County continue reading to learn more.